An upscale version of traditional Caesar Salad with big chunks of real crab meat and avocado slices, topped with the best homemade Caesar Dressing.

 Crabocado Caesar Salad

-Crabocado Caesar Salad Ingredients Approximately 1 1/2 - 2 lb king crab legs/claws, about 2 legs/claws per person 1 avocado, diced juice of 1/2 lemon 12 grape tomatoes, quartered 2 green onions, finely diced 1/2 jalapeno pepper, seeded and finely diced 1 stalk celery, finely diced 1/4 seedless cucumber, finely diced small handful fresh chopped cilantro salt and pepper to taste 2 heads romaine lettuce, chopped Caesar Dressing 1 clove garlic, minced 1/2 tsp anchovy paste 1 Tbsp freshly squeezed lemon juice 1/2 tsp Dijon mustard 1/2 tsp Worcestershire sauce 1/2 C mayonnaise 1/4 C freshly grated Parmigiano-Reggiano cheese pinch of salt and pepper Method Preheat oven to 350 degrees.
+Crabocado Caesar Salad Ingredients Approximately 1 lb king crab legs, about 1 leg per person 1 large head romaine lettuce 1 avocado, sliced 2 slices bacon Caesar Dressing 1 large clove garlic, minced 1/2 tsp anchovy paste 2 Tbsp freshly squeezed lemon juice 1/2 tsp Dijon mustard 1/2 tsp Worcestershire sauce 1/4 C mayonnaise 1/4 C evoo 1/4 C freshly grated Parmigiano-Reggiano cheese pinch of salt and pepper Method Preheat oven to 350 degrees.
 Arrange crab legs and claws in a single layer in a baking dish.
 Pour approximately 1 cup boiling water in the bottom and cover with foil.
 Steam in the oven for about 10 minutes if thawed and 15 minutes if still frozen.
 Prepare Caesar dressing by whisking together all ingredients.
 Rinse and chop romaine.
-Finely dice green onion, celery, cucumber.
-Remove seeds and membrane from jalapeno and finely dice.
-Quarter tomatoes and chop cilantro.
-Cut avocado in half, remove seed, scoop out, slice and chop into small pieces.
-Add to diced vegetables and squeeze lemon juice over top.
-Mix and season with salt and pepper.
-Lightly dress romaine with Caesar dressing.
-Divide between 4 plates and top with generous spoonfuls of avocado mixture.
+Arrange avocado slice on top.
 Top with warm crab meat.
 Season if desired with fresh cracked black pepper.